Counseling: What You'll Earn

 What is my earning potential?

-Prospects for advancement in a counseling career depend greatly upon the field of counseling chosen, and the degree and certification level attained.
-Generally, counselors employed by local or state government agencies are paid the highest counselor salary, according to the Bureau of Labor Statistics (BLS), followed by hospitals and then residential care facilities.
+Job prospects and salary are dependent on the counseling type, as well as degree and certification level.
+Typically, counselors who work at local or state government agencies are paid the highest counselor salary, according to the Bureau of Labor Statistics (BLS), followed by hospitals and then residential care facilities.
 Counselors who have established private practices, as well as counselors employed in a group practice, had the highest counseling psychology salary of all other industries that employed a counselor's services

 Is there demand for this career?